apitestbase/apitestbase.github.io/_docs/en/http-database-integration-unit-testing.md

 key: docs-http-database-integration-unit-testing
 ---
 ## Introduction To The API Under Test
 Suppose you have an Article API that exposes an HTTP endpoint.
-When a client invokes it with details via HTTP PUT, it updates an article record in a SQL Server database table using a SQL statement like `update dbo.article set title = :title, content = :content, updated = CURRENT_TIMESTAMP where id = :id`.
+When a client invokes it with details via HTTP PUT, it updates an article record in a SQL Server database table using a SQL statement like `update dbo.article set title = :title, content = :content where id = :id`.

 ![Article API](../../screenshots/http-db/article-api.png)